 The more information you put on your website the better.
 A good ‘About’ section is essential.
 Let people know who you are, why you started the business and some personal, but professional anecdotes about the company.
 Maybe you started the business to spend more time with your children, or you’d always baked with your grandparents and finally took the leap to start your own wedding cake business; the more the journalist already knows, the more intrigued they will be to write a story about you.

-Thanks for reading and I hope this helps you gain some media coverage for your business!
+Thanks for reading and I hope this helps you to gain some media coverage for your business!
 If you need any further help or advice, feel free to drop me a message.

-Find out more about bloom’s press release writing service here. [link to press release services page]
+Find out more about bloom’s press release writing service here.

 Written by Georgia Watson

-Founder & Director of Bloom Content Creation
+Founder of Bloom Content Creation